fishfugu/the-number-line/docs/elliptic-curves-101/index.md

 To navigate:

-- Take a look at the topic areas in the left hand nav, under the **Elliptic Curves 101** heading, for ares of interest.
+- Take a look at the topic areas in the left hand nav, under **Elliptic Curves 101**.
 - Use the following list of links to jump directly to a specific topic area.

 ---